brihijoshi/fd-developer-manual/docs/source/getting-started/development-environment.rst

 Git repository is an SDK
 ------------------------

 The GIT repository is a complete SDK with all you need to code and test your Freedomotic plugins.
-Once compiled for the first time open the **freedomotic-core** project with your favourite IDE and start it to try Freedomotic.
+Once compiled for the first time, open the **freedomotic-core** project with your favourite IDE and start it to try Freedomotic.

 To develop your own plugin you can start from the **hello-world** example project included in *GIT_ROOT/plugins/devices/hello-world*.